peterrobert/Telegram_motivational_bot/README.md

    @mawaitha_bot

    ```
+- Then press the /START button and follow the steps given
 ## How to Test the Methods In the Classes

  Install Rspec gem in your system.
 To do this: